-StackPath has about 45-full stack server locations around the world.
+StackPath has about 45 full-stack server locations around the world.
 For the complete list of server locations, check the server status page.
 It is worth noting, there is no PoP in Africa or West and South Asia.
 This includes India.

 This is a huge difference.
-This includes more than 50 servers in Africa, West Asia and South Asia.
+This includes more than 50 servers in Africa, West Asia, and South Asia.
 There are about 7 servers in India – Kolkata, Mumbai, Chennai, Bengaluru, Hyderabad, New Delhi and Nagpur.

 Aha, the golden metric of comparison.
 But it is not as objective as it seems.
 There is not one exact metric or statistic that can prove that one CDN works better than the other.
 The performance of the CDN is based on a large number of factors.
-The type of request being made, the location of the client, the type of content being accessed and so on.
-This makes it extremely hard for us to fit them all inside one metric.
+The type of request being made, the location of the client, the type of content being accessed, and so on.
+This makes it extremely hard for us to fit them all into one metric.
 As stated by this codeinwp blog, a popular metric is initcwnd (aka initial congestion window).
 And according to codeinwp, the initcwnd values of the two are

 - StackPath (Used by Cloudways) – 32 Packets